-In January 1916 he enlisted into the 43rd Battalion (Queen’s Own Cameron Highlanders of Canada) at Shorncliffe, Kent (a major base for the Canadian Expeditionary Force).
-His enlistment papers record his birthplace as Inverness, Scotland, possibly to get over the battalions link with Scotland.
+In January 1916 he enlisted into the 43rd Battalion (Queen’s Own Cameron Highlanders of Canada) at Shorncliffe, Kent (a major base for the Canadian Expeditionary Force), regimental number 421123.
+His enlistment papers record his birthplace as Inverness, Scotland, possibly to get over the battalion’s link with a Scottish regiment.

-After only 5 weeks training at East Sandling camp he embarked to France in February 1916.
-Following a short spell in a field hospital with Myalgia, he was attached to the 177th Tunnelling Company, R.E. at the end of May who were based at Mount Sorrel, 3 kilometres east of Ypres.
+After only five weeks training at East Sandling camp he embarked to France in February 1916.
+Following a short spell in a field hospital with Myalgia, he was attached to the 177 th Tunnelling Company, RE at the end of May who were based at Mount Sorrel, 3 kilometres east of Ypres.

 Two days later, on the 2nd June, the Germans launched their attack against the Canadian 3rd Division at Mount Sorrell.
-Thomas was posted missing on the first day of the battle, but it was not until February 1917 that he was finally presumed dead, at which time his soldiers pay of $20 Canadian per month was stopped.
+Thomas was posted missing on the first day of the battle, but it was not until February 1917 that he was finally presumed dead, at which time his soldier’s pay of $20 Canadian per month was stopped.

-He is remembered on the Menin Gate Memorial at Ypres, and in Thame on the Thame War Memorial and the St Mary’s and All Saints Memorial Boards.
+He is remembered on the Menin Gate memorial at Ypres, and in Thame on the war memorial and the St Mary’s and All Saints memorial boards.

 The Thame Remembers Cross was delivered to Menin Gate Memorial, Ypres, Belgium on 30th October 2015 by David and Jenny Dodds